chadunn13/SudokuSolver/README.md

 # SudokuSolver

-Still a WIP!
+STILL A WIP!

 Done just for fun/learning, there are more efficient solutions out there (though I didn't look through the exact code as I wanted to start this from scratch without any preconceived notions of the best way to do it)

 A Java program to read in unsolved Sudoku puzzles of any square board size (i.e. 4, 9, 16...) and solve it using brute-force techniques.